Private Yoga Classes

 Anahata Yoga has specially developed a sequence of yoga postures for kids, which are taught in a playful environment that encourages them to use their natural flexibility.
 The class has been designed to help improve children’s health, concentration, memory, and confidence, as well as enhance their mind-body coordination and performance in other sports.

-Best described as “Yoga of Awareness”, Kundalini Yoga focuses on stimulating and activating the dormant energy force in the human body.
+Best described as “Yoga of Awareness”, Kundalini Meditation focuses on stimulating and activating the dormant energy force in the human body.
 It helps develop intuition, increase self-knowledge, and unlock our unlimited creative potential.
 A sequence of meditative postures (asanas), breathing and energy expansion techniques (Pranayamas), and concentration and meditative techniques (Dharana and Dhyana) are practised to awaken the dormant energy centres (Chakras) inside of us, that we may reach higher levels of consciousness and experience an endless supply of energy.
-A minimum of 6-8 months of regular meditation practice and experience is required to take this class.

 Sage Patanjali penned the ancient Indian Heritage of Yoga through his treatise, the Yoga Sutras of Patanjali.
 The Patanjali Yoga system aims to unite the individual self with the Supreme One.
 According to Patanjali, one can attain this union by controlling and eliminating the ever-arising vrittis, or modifications of the mind.
 He also suggests that the mind, in turn, can be controlled through the right kind of discipline and training.